ksu-is/Micro-Inventory-Tracker/README.md

 To get started, open the application ... (to be continued)

 Matthew Stamper is the primary holder of this project.
-If you have any questions are functionality or need help troubleshooting, you can reach him at mstampe1@students.kennesaw.edu.
+If you have any questions about functionality or need help troubleshooting, you can reach him at mstampe1@students.kennesaw.edu.